cloudberrydb/cloudberrydb/src/backend/codegen/README.md

    process makes sure that the function pointer initally points to the regular version of *F*.
 5. Replace the actual function call in GPDB with a call to the above function pointer.

 After `ExecInit`, manager uses `CodegenInterface` to generate the runtime code.
-On sucessful generation, manager swaps the function pointer (see Step 3) to point to the generated version of *F*.
+On successful generation, manager swaps the function pointer (see Step 3) to point to the generated version of *F*.
 Note that, *GC* stores the target function *F* along with a reference to a function pointer to *F* (see Step 3).
 This mechanism allows manager to fallback on the regular version of *F* when code generation fails.